-It was strongly stressed during the 2011 Budget Screening Committee process that provinces must clearly show a distinct budget line item for each MPA specified under each of those core service delivery sectors Education, Health, Transport Infrastructure Maintenance, Primary Production and Village Courts Function Grants.
+It was strongly recommended that the 2012 Budget Screening Committee process that provinces must clearly show a distinct budget line item for each MPA specified under each of those core service delivery sectors Education, Health, Transport Infrastructure Maintenance, Primary Production and Village Courts Function Grants.

-6.5 Provincial Government Financial Report Template
+6.10 Provincial Government Financial Report Template

-The following one page Provincial Government reporting template was developed in response to concerns raised by Provincial Administrators and Sector Managers in response to very detailed expenditure listings received from Provincial Treasuries.
-It has been designed to convey in one page the proportion of budgeted revenue actually received, the proportion of budgeted expenditure actually spent and some comparative prior year data.
+The following one page Provincial Government reporting template was developed in response to concerns raised by Provincial Administrators and Sector Managers on very detailed expenditure listings received from Provincial Treasuries.
+This has been designed to convey in one page format the proportion of budgeted revenue actually received, the proportion of budgeted expenditure actually spent and some comparative prior year data.